planetis-m/neuralnet-examples/README.md

 ### 5. [minibatches](minibatches.nim)
 Same as previous, Data is split in small batches (subsets).
-Impoves memory efficiency, accuracy for a trade-off in compute efficiency. todo: avoid copying?
+Impoves memory efficiency, accuracy for a trade-off in compute efficiency.
+Uses RMSProp instead of GSD.

 ```json
 {